FlyingSaturn/strudel-music/README.md

 ## Contributing

-This is a personal collection, but feel free to:
-- Use any patterns as inspiration for your own work
+This is a personal collection, but feel free to use any patterns as inspiration for your own work.
-- Suggest improvements via issues
-- Share your own Strudel creations

 ## Resources